Fort San Miguel: History

-On July 29, 1789, new orders arrived from Viceroy Flores directing Martínez to abandon the station and return to San Blas.
-The artillery from the fort was loaded back aboard the Princesa and he left Friendly Cove on October 30, 1789.
+On July 29, 1789, new orders arrived from Manuel Antonio Flórez, viceroy of New Spain, directing Martínez to abandon the station and return to San Blas.
+The artillery from the fort was loaded back aboard the La Princesa and he left Friendly Cove on October 30, 1789.
 The fort was dismantled, but anticipating a reoccupation, Martínez buried crates of bricks and lime.

-The fort was rebuilt one year later, in 1790, by Pedro de Alberni, a senior captain of the Spanish Army, who served the Spanish Crown in the First Free Company of Volunteers of Catalonia along with 80 other men.
+The fort was rebuilt one year later, in 1790, by Pedro de Alberní y Teixidor, a senior captain of the Spanish Army, who served the Spanish Crown in the Free Company of Volunteers of Catalonia along with 80 other men.
 They sailed to Nootka with the Francisco de Eliza expedition.
 After arriving at Nootka, Eliza established three lines of defence: the 300-ton frigate Concepción, the soldiers under Alberni on land and on the frigate, and the rebuilding of the battery on San Miguel Island.
 The construction of the battery was difficult.
-It was built on top of a rocky island—tall but small.
+It was built on top of a rocky island: tall but small.
 Embrasures had to be built to support the guns.
 It then took four days to emplace eight large cannons.
 Later, six smaller cannons were also emplaced.
 The battery did not have enough space for the remaining eight large cannon Eliza had brought, so they were stored ashore.

 The Spanish soldiers left the fort in 1792.
 In 1795 it was finally abandoned under the terms of the third Nootka Convention.
 Before being occupied by Spain the site had been the Mowachaht summer village of Yuquot.
-It was reoccupied by the Mowachaht under Chief Maquinna.
+It was reoccupied by the ancestors of the Muwachʼatḥ under Maquinna.
 Remnants of the Spanish post, including its kitchen garden, were still visible when John R. Jewitt, an English captive of Maquinna, lived there in 1803–1805.